Key Takeaways

 Of course, it’s not hard to see how this perceived division between ROWE and standard 9–5 work environments came to be.
 In fact, just a couple of week ago a local business magazine picked 97th Floor as one of the best companies to work for in Utah County.
 Unfortunately, in the resultant article I was quoted as saying something that in retrospect I feel may have added to the misconception that ROWE (and therefore 97th Floor) is against the 9–5 schedule.

 “Too often,” I posited, “mediocre employees hide behind a 9–5 environment.
 ROWE lets the work — not the punch clock — do the talking.”
-And while I stand by my assessment, the point I was trying to make may have not been as clear as I would have hoped.
+And while I stand by my assessment, the point I was trying to make may not have been as clear as I would have hoped.
 What I meant by this is that just putting in 40 hours (or even 50 or 60) per week doesn’t necessarily mean effective results.

 Setting New Expectations

 The truth is that lackluster employees will likely be just as unengaged at 40 hours as they are at 20 hours, but it’s those same employees who are so quick to point out that because they’re putting in the hours, they must be ‘working.’
-A ROWE company is one that recognizes that employees are paid to do more than just warm a seat in the office.
+A results oriented company is one that recognizes that employees are paid to do more than just warm a seat in the office.
 Underperforming employees shouldn’t be able to hide behind perfect attendance, because attendance doesn’t generate profit.
 Where someone does their work or how many hours they are working simply doesn’t matter, as long as they’re getting the results.

 And yes, it’s true that even in most traditional 9–5 workplaces, employees are still judged on results as well.
 But oftentimes the amount of hours put in can help keep an underperforming employee around for a bit longer.
 If your 9–5 based company doesn’t allow hours worked to be a factor in employee evaluations, then that’s great, but if that’s the case, then what’s the point enforcing a schedule in the first place?